vserova/book/pages/ch_xmlwrapp.md

 Note that all the ***save\_to\_\*()*** functions use the same underlying formatting code and therefore respond to flags in the same way.

-For further discussion, see the [Formatting of Programmatically Added Content](#formatting-of-programmatically-added-content) section.
+For further discussion, see the [Formatting of Programmatically Added Content](#ch-xmlwrapp.Formatting-of-Programmatical) section.
 For a complete list of available formatting flags, see [`enum xml::save_options`](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/namespacexml.html#8599801d006476631c27a732819b9995).

+<a name="ch-xmlwrapp.Iterate-Over-Nodes"></a>

 ### Iterate Over Nodes